BellaFa/class-Concepts/README.md

-# Class assignments organized by type
+# Class assignments
+A few examples of concepts learned